 ABOUT ME

 I am an artist based in Washington, DC.
-My artwork explores liminal spaces — transitional states where life and death, strength and fragility, permanence and impermanence overlap.
+My artwork explores liminal spaces: transitional states where life and death, strength and fragility, permanence and impermanence merge.
 I am as transfixed by the slow corrosion of rust on an I-beam as I am by the fleeting collapse of a tulip.
 Both speak of endings, yet in their decline they reveal unexpected vitality.
 I find a stunning elegance in decay, a final dance between presence and absence.

-My process always begins with an intensive photographic exploration of a subject.
-I may take hundreds of images before finding the the best one that opens a door onto impermanence.
+My process begins with an intensive photographic exploration of a subject.
+Typically, I take hundreds of images.
 At times, I intervene before the camera: hand-painting flowers, freezing seed pods, then photographing them as they thaw and collapse.
-These small acts of transformation open a space where fragility and resilience coexist.

-Once I’ve identified that image, I begin to digitally layer in additional textures of decay.
-I draw from a vast library of my own photographs of rusted metal, weathered wood, peeling paint, and corroded surfaces, along with scans of watercolors, prints, and collages I’ve created over the years.
-I layer these fragments until the image comes to embody my own outlook on life — beauty revealed through transience and erosion.
+Once I’ve identified the image, I digitally layer in additional textures.
+I draw on a vast library of my own photographs: rusted metals, weathered woods, peeling paints and corroded surfaces, along with scans of watercolors, prints, and collages I’ve created over the years.

 Option 1 - Fill out a contact form.